 Connect only one remote camera to the main switcher device and do a test stream.

-If you have issues with only one remote camera, turn on Reinforced Wi-Fi mode.
-Then run another test stream.
+If you have issues with only one remote camera, turn on Reinforced Wi-Fi mode and run another test stream.

 If you are happy with the quality using Reinforced Wi-Fi with one camera, then connect a second camera.
-Run another test stream, and so on to see if you can narrow down when the issue occurs.
+Run another test stream and continue this process to narrow down when this issue occurs.

 If you have connected remote cameras to your main switcher device, yet the video feeds from those cameras appear as black screen, please ensure the following requirements are met:

-All remote cameras are on the same WiFi Network as the switching device (if the network has 2.5G or 5G options, Each device must be on the same G option).
+All remote cameras are on the same Wi-Fi Network as the switching device.

 All devices are running the most recent version of Switcher Studio.

-If you have gone through the troubleshooting steps in this article and are still having trouble connecting cameras, please message the Switcher Studio customer support team.
-To get the fastest response, use the messaging tool on the launch screen of the Switcher Studio app or the online Dashboard.
+If you have gone through the troubleshooting steps in this article and are still having trouble connecting cameras, use the messaging tool on the launch screen of the Switcher Studio app or the online Dashboard.
 You can also send an email to [email protected].